bolsen/pickcheck/README.md

 `fpc tests.lpr && ./tests`

 There is a package file for Lazarus also.
+To install it:

+`lazbuild --add-package pickcheck.lpk`

 # Example